agormp/phylotreelib/README.md

 * The Distmatrix class contains methods for building trees from distance matrices
 * Methods for computing consensus trees from sets of input trees, which also yield information on the frequencies of clades and topologies, and on the distribution of branch lengths for bipartitions
 * Library has been optimized for high speed and low memory consumption
+* NOTE: labels are interpreted as belonging to branches (bipartitions), not to internal nodes, and this association is maintained after re-rooting etc.

 ## Quick start usage examples